 Establishing an online brand is essential for developing name recognition and building trust with current and prospective clients.
 In today’s digital landscape, brand identity is strongly linked to social media presence.
 By building their own personal brands and establishing a social media following, individual lawyers can enhance their own reputations and facilitate greater reach for their firms.
-This is unfortunately not always an easy task – the social media landscape as a lawyer is competitive, but there are several strategies you can employ to make your name stand out.
+This is unfortunately not always an easy task – social media for attorneys can be competitive, but there are several strategies you can employ to make your name stand out.

 Polish Your Social Profile